UnlyEd/boilerplates-generator/README.md

 ### - node-v10.x-aws-serverless-with-serverless-bundle

-> This template can be used to getting started fast with AWS Lambda, using the official node.js v10.x runtime.
+> This template can be used to get started quickly with AWS Lambda, using the official node.js v10.x runtime.
 > It is especially meant to build backend services, such as API, crons, etc.
 > It includes a lot of good defaults, meant to help developers.
 >